 Notice that I didn’t say “Use a password manager”?

-While using a password manager can make using generated passwords easier, they are two completely different things and should not be confused.
+While using a password manager can make using a generated password easier, they are two completely different things and should not be confused.
 Here’s why.

 If you’re using the same password in multiple places, you’re not much better off from a cybersecurity perspective, even if you’re using a password manager.
 In fact, you might be more vulnerable.
 Why?
 Well, if the master password for your password manager is used in multiple places, i.e. another cloud-based system, and that other system gets hacked, guess what?
 ALL OF YOUR PASSWORDS ARE NOW VULNERABLE.